lorenzofranze/Progetto-2021-GraphRanker/README.md

 # Progetto prova finale API (Algoritmi e strutture dati 2021)

-*This project was made between June and July 2021, at Polytechnic University of Milan.*
+*This project was made between June and July 2021, at Politecnico University of Milan.*

 ## GraphRanker